 - An A Rated Bank is less likely to default then a CCC Bank (in theory anyway)

-If you read the Terms of some investments close enough you will notice many Banks switch the Capital Protection away from themselves to are riskier company.
+If you read the Terms of some investments close enough you will notice many Banks switch the Capital Protection away from themselves to a riskier company.
 Why??
 To enhance returns of course (e.g. Credit Linked Products).
 Without this they could only offer similar returns to your High Street Bank.

 Investment Scenario 1: Standard Chartered

-Most people view Standard Chartered as a solid Bank with a good credit rating.
+This year (2018), most people view Standard Chartered as a solid Bank with a good credit rating.
 But people don’t see what NEBA see as they don’t have the knowledge or tools.
 If you look at the graph below you can see the 5-year CDS of Standard Chartered.
 A CDS is essentially the purchase of protection against the potential default of their bond.
 Think of it as insurance purchased by the bank which becomes more expensive with a higher chance of default.
 When the Standard Chartered seemed distressed, the Graph spiked because the experts viewed it as having a higher chance of default.

 Standard Chartered Bank 5Y CDS (*this is not the Share price):